How can my child get a Texas Health Steps checkup?

 Dental checkups help your child have a healthy smile.

-Link to the Texas Health and Human Services Commission (HHSC) website for more information.
+Link to the HHSC website for more information.